Marcus Domask

-Marcus Domask (/də'mæsk/ də-MASK; born June 9, 2000) is an American professional basketball player for the Santa Cruz Warriors of the NBA G League.
-He played college basketball for the Illinois Fighting Illini of the Big Ten Conference.
-Prior to that he played for the Southern Illinois Salukis.
+Marcus Domask (/də'mæsk/ də-MASK; born June 9, 2000) is an American professional basketball player for Bosna of the ABA League and the EuroCup.
+He played college basketball for the Illinois Fighting Illini and the Southern Illinois Salukis.

 High school career

 Domask played high school basketball at Waupun Area High School in Waupun, Wisconsin, where he led the team to their first-ever state title as a freshman in 2016, as well as a runner-up state finish as a senior in 2019.
 By the end of high school, he ranked among the top 20 all-time high school scorers in Wisconsin.
 He was named Wisconsin Mr. Basketball in 2019.

 Domask first committed to play college basketball at Northern Kentucky University in September 2018 as a three-star recruit, before decommitting in April 2019, citing a need to "play smart".
 He committed to Southern Illinois University Carbondale on May 8, 2019.